deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task02.md

-# Task 2: Off to the RCE-es 😈
+# C1 - File Storage Security - Task 2: Off to the RCE-es 😈

 ## DESCRIPTION